xC0dex/APIWeaver/README.md

 }
 ```

 That's it.
-You now have a fully functional Swagger UI in your application.
+You now have a fully functional native AOT compatible Swagger UI in your application.
 The UI can be accessed by navigating to `/swagger` in your browser 🥳.
 ## Currently supported features

 - Fully functional and configurable Swagger UI
 - Dark mode 🌙
+- AOT compatible
 - Useful extension methods
-- AOT compatible

 ## Roadmap

 - Useful transformers for OpenAPI documents and operations.
-Like, e.g, For Security schemes.
+Like, e.g, for Security schemes and definitions.
 - Support for more OpenAPI UIs
 - If I have enough time: API client generation based on the generated OpenAPI document